lpenguin/harlowe/README.md

  * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins.
  * Now, division operators (`/` and `%`) will produce an error if used to divide by zero.
  * Reordered the precedence of `contains` - it should now be higher than `is`, so that e.g. `(print: "ABC" contains "A" is true)` should now work as expected.
- * A few variable names in TwineScript are now controlled by the game engine, and are read-only.
-These are `$Passages` and `$Saves`.
-See below for explanations as to what purpose these now serve.
+ * Specific variable names in TwineScript are now controlled by the game engine.
+Currently, it's just `$Passages`.
+See below for explanations as to what purpose it now serves.
  * Now, giving a datamap to `(print:)` will cause that macro to print out the datamap in a rough HTML `<table>` structure, showing each key and value.
 This is a superior alternative to just printing "[object Object]".
  * Now, variables and barename properties (as in `$var's property`) must have one non-numeral in their name.
 This means that, for instance, `$100` is no longer regarded as a valid variable name.